ICT-fushibo/tace/docs/source/guide/lammps.rst

 .. code-block:: bash

    # Use your own model, or tace foundational model
-   cp ~/.cache/tace/TACE-v1-OMat24-M.pt .
+   cp ~/.cache/tace/TACE-OAM-L.pt .

    # tace-export -h
-   tace-export -m TACE-v1-OMat24-M.pt --backend lammps
+   tace-export -m TACE-OAM-L.pt --backend lammps

 After running `tace-export`, you will get a file with extension `*-lammps_mliap.pt`.
 This is the exported model file that you will use in LAMMPS.